Fill out EEOC forms

 - Title VII

-- A section of the Civil Rights Act of 1964 that prohibits employment discrimination based on race, color, religion, sex, and national origin.
+- A landmark federal law (part of the Civil Rights Act of 1964) that prohibits employment discrimination based on race, color, religion, sex, or national origin.
+It is one of the primary laws enforced by the EEOC.

 - ADEA (Age Discrimination in Employment Act)